polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 ## Training snippets

 Magic uses RAG for your machine learning model, which we recommend for 99% of our clients.
 RAG is much less expensive, and most of the time also much more accurate.
-RAG works by using OpenAI's embeddings API to create embeddings for your training snippets, for then to create embeddings for questions asked towards your type.
+RAG works by using OpenAI's embeddings API to create embeddings for your training snippets, for then to create embeddings for questions asked towards your model.

 This allows us to use _"AI search"_ to find training snippets relevant to the question asked, for then to pass this as _"context data"_ to OpenAI to answer questions.